Urs3105/CYBERSECURITY-PROJECT/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring_
 Answer:

 - ***Web-1 10.0.0.5***